GregTechCEu/Buildscripts/README.md

       1. JEI
       2. The One Probe
 - Delete the `build.gradle.old` file
+- And lastly, run `./gradlew updateBuildScript` to ensure that you are on the latest version

 ### Advanced
 - If your project was using Mixins, you may get a new mixin config file generated as `mixins.{modid}.json`, if yours was not named this way.
 Currently, you will have to move your Mixin config options to this newly generated file.
 If this behavior does not suit your needs, feel free to open an issue and start a discussion on different behavior